undecaf/storage-composer/README.md

   <dt><code>LUKS passphrase:</code>, or<br>
   <code>Key file passphrase:</code></dt>
   <dd><p>Appears whenever a passphrase is required for LUKS authorization
   methods&nbsp;1 and&nbsp;3.
-When building, each passphrase must be repeated for verification.
+When building a target, each passphrase must be repeated for verification.
   The most recent passphrase per <code>&lt;config&#x2011;file&gt;</code> and authorization method is remembered for five&nbsp;minutes.
 Within that time,